Inference on causal and structural parameters using many moment inequalities: Motivating examples

 where $(Y,Z)$ is a pair of random vectors and $g_1,\dots,g_{p'}$ is a set of functions with $p'$ being large.
 Let $\mathcal{Z}$ be the support of $Z$ and assume that $\mathcal{Z}$ is a compact set in $\R^{l}$.
 Then, following \cite{AndrewsShi2013}, one can construct an infinite set $\mathcal{I}$ of instrumental functions $I:\mathcal{Z}\to \R$ such that $I(z)\geq 0$ for all $z\in\mathcal{Z}$ and (\ref{eq: conditional moment inequalities}) holds if and only if

 In practice, one can choose a large subset $\mathcal{I}_n$ of $\mathcal{I}$ and consider testing $p=p'|\mathcal{I}_n|$ moment inequalities

-If $\mathcal{I}_n$ is large enough and grows sufficiently fast with $n$, the test of (\ref{eq: conditional moment inequalities}) based on (\ref{eq: reduction set}) will be consistent.} As these examples demonstrate, there is a variety of economic models leading to the problem of testing many unconditional and/or many conditional moment inequalities to which the methods available in the literature so far can not be applied, and which, therefore, requires the methods developed in this paper.
+If $\mathcal{I}_n$ grows sufficiently fast with $n$, the test of (\ref{eq: conditional moment inequalities}) based on (\ref{eq: reduction set}) will be consistent.} As these examples demonstrate, there is a variety of economic models leading to the problem of testing many unconditional and/or many conditional moment inequalities to which the methods available in the literature so far can not be applied, and which, therefore, requires the methods developed in this paper.